-For more information on the virtual colonoscopy exam and prep, please see our video at uwhealth.org/vcprep
+To find out more about the virtual colonoscopy exam and prep, please see our video at https://uwhealth.org/vcprep

 VC Program Office to speak to a nurse or team member: 608-263-9630

-If you need immediate medical help, call 911 or go to the nearest Emergency Room.
+If you need urgent medical help, call 911 or go to the nearest emergency room.

 If you need to reschedule for any reason, call 608-263-9729.